New York Medical College: School of Medicine (SOM)

 The School of Medicine has 774 actively enrolled students (31% in-state) along with 2,944 faculty members serving in 6 basic science and 20 clinical departments.
 Grading is Honors/High Pass/Pass/Fail.
 On-campus housing is provided for most preclinical students in furnished, unfurnished, single or married configurations.

 The medical school has adopted the multiple mini interview system as well as the CASPer test, both developed by McMaster University Medical School to select students for admissions.

+The class entering in 2022 had an average 3.6 GPA and an average 515 MCAT score.
+21% of students self-reported as members of groups underrepresented in medicine.

 In 2009, the passing rate for the USMLE Step 1 exam was between 99 and 100%, above the national average.
 As of 2007, 13,270 physicians had graduated from the School of Medicine with 97% of them board-certified.
 Approximately 917 graduates had served on an American medical school faculty, including 18 department chairs.

+Rankings

+For 2024, U.S. News & World Report ranked the college tied for #101 for Research and #112-123 for Primary Care out of 193 medical schools.

 Affiliated hospitals and organizations

 Located on campus, Westchester Medical Center is the main academic medical center of New York Medical College School of Medicine.
 It is ranked among the top five hospitals in New York State for bariatric surgery, and one of 25 hospitals in the nation to receive the American Heart Association's 2008 Triple Performance Award.
 Westchester Medical Center has the highest case mix index of all hospitals in the United States.

 A significant portion of the medical school class relocates to New York City for clinical rotations, for which the primary site is Metropolitan Hospital Center in Manhattan.
 Housing is provided for rotations that are further from the main campus, such as those in Connecticut, New Jersey or Staten Island.

 New York Medical College affiliated hospitals and health care organizations for graduate and undergraduate medical education: